Grants for Ministries with Young People

 - GMYP funds are designed to support innovative and creative expressions of ministry with young people.
 Priority is given to those who showcase values of diversity in leadership or community impact.

 - There is no guarantee of funding after one year and no project will be funded more than five consecutive years.
 Funding for consecutive years will decrease from that of the previous year.
-If an application is submitted as a multi-year plan, that application should note adaptations that could be made in the event that only partial funding is made available.
+If an application is submitted as a multi-year plan, that application should note adaptations that could be made if only partial funding is made available.

 - GMYP funds will not be used to fund a deficit.